owncloud/ios-sdk/doc/SYNC.md

 ### Create Directory
 - **Item with same name and path exists on server**:
-  - existing item is a directory: do nothing.
+  - existing item is a directory:
+    - if the user didn't also add one or more items in that directory: do nothing and remove the Sync Record.
+    - if the user did also add one or more items in that directory: inform user and offer to either
+      - create the directory with a different name (and adjust the pending Sync Records and local copies of any connected items inside the new directory accordingly)
+      - add the items to the already existing directory on the server
-  - existing item is a file: Inform user and remove Sync Record.
+  - existing item is a file:
+    - prompt user for a different name for the directory (and adjust the pending Sync Records and local copies of any connected items inside the new directory accordingly)
-- **Item can't be created**: Inform user.
-Keep Sync Record if there are other, dependant Sync Records.
-Remove Sync Record if there are not.
+- **Item can't be created**: Inform user and offer picking a different name, retrying or - if there are no other, dependant Sync Records - cancel the folder creation (in which case the Sync Record can be removed immediately).
 - **Other server error**: Inform user and keep Sync Record.
 - Note: the creation of a directory can be a prerequisite of syncing additional files that were put into the new folder to create.